Josefinelust - Discover Kullaberg's finest bay - Skåne

 How do I get to Josefinelust?

 Josefinelust is located in the Kullaberg nature reserve, at the far end of Kullahalvön in Scania.
-From the main road towards Kullens lighthouse, it is well signposted to Josefinelust and the car park.
+From the main road towards Kullens lighthouse, the parking lot is well signposted.
 At the car park there is a rest area with toilets and wind protection.

 NOTE: The car park is not large and on sunny summer days it often fills up already by 10am.